-The District shall work closely with students' families to provide detection and preventive health services.
+The District will work closely with students' families to provide detection and preventive health services.
 In accordance with law, the District will provide vision, hearing, and scoliosis screening.
-Concerns shall be referred to the parent(s) or guardian(s) who shall be encouraged to have their family physician/dentist provide appropriate care.
+Concerns will be referred to the parent(s) or guardian(s) who will be encouraged to have their family physician/dentist provide appropriate care.
+Upon request, the District will supply a list of dental providers offering free or reduced care compiled by New York State or Westchester County Department of Health.

 Health Certificates and Immunizations

-In order to enroll in school, a student must submit a health certificate within 30 calendar days after entering school, and upon entering Kindergarten, first, third, fifth, seventh, ninth, and eleventh grades.
-The examination, which must conform to state requirements, must have been conducted no more than 12 months before the first day of the school year in question.
-If a student is unable to furnish the health certificate, the school will provide a physical examination by the School Physician or another authorized healthcare provider.
-Physicals are also required for school sponsored athletic activities.
+Commissioner’s Regulation 136.3 requires that each student submit a health certificate documenting the physical examination, which must conform to state requirements, must have been conducted no more than 12 months before the first day of the school year in question, and be signed by a licensed physician, physician assistant, or nurse practitioner who is authorized by law to practice in the state of New York or in the jurisdiction in which the examination was given, provided that the commissioner has determined that such jurisdiction has standards of licensure comparable to New York.
+If a student is unable to furnish the health certificate, the school will provide a physical examination by the school physician or another authorized healthcare provider.
 Physical examinations may be offered to candidates for interscholastic athletics who are unable to receive an examination from their authorized health care provider or the physical expires during the season of play to determine their physical fitness for the team or activity prior to any participation or practice of the candidate involved.
-Health certificates/appraisals will not be required where a student, the parent, or person in parental relation to the student, objects to the examination on the grounds that the examination conflicts with their genuine and sincere religious beliefs.
-A request for exemption from the physical examination, or the requirement to provide a health certificate, must be made in writing to the school principal or designee, who may require documents supporting the request.
-The only basis for exemption is a claim that the physical examination is in conflict with the parent or guardian’s genuine and sincere religious beliefs.
+Health certificates/appraisals will not be required where a student or the parent/guardian objects to the examination on the grounds that the examination conflicts with their genuine and sincere religious beliefs.
+A request for exemption from the physical examination or the requirement to provide a health certificate must be made in writing to the Principal or designee, who may require documents supporting the request.
+The only basis for exemption is a claim that the physical examination is in conflict with the parent’s/guardian’s genuine and sincere religious beliefs.

-In order to enroll in school, students must also furnish documentation of having received required grade and age-specific immunizations against certain communicable diseases, as set forth in state law and regulation, unless exempted from immunizations for medical reasons in accordance with state law and regulation.
-Medical exemptions must be reissued annually to remain valid.
-Unless a student has a valid medical exemption or is in the process of receiving immunizations or blood tests for immunity, the District may not permit the child to remain in school for more than 14 days, or more than 30 days for an out-of-state or out-of-country transferee who shows a good faith effort to get the necessary certification or other evidence of immunization.
-The District will notify the Westchester County Health Department if a child is denied admission or attendance in school due to lack of immunizations.
+In order for their child to attend school, parents/guardians must provide acceptable proof of grade and age specific immunizations, as set forth in state law and regulation, unless exempted from immunizations for medical reasons in accordance with state law and regulation.
+The medical exemption must be completed and signed by a physician licensed to practice in NYS certifying that the immunization may be detrimental to the student’s health.
+Medical exemptions must be reissued annually to remain valid and approved yearly by the District’s Medical Director.
+Unless a student has a valid medical exemption or is in the process of receiving immunizations or blood tests for immunity, all students must have required immunizations prior to school attendance.
+The District may not permit a student who has not provided acceptable proof of immunization to attend school for more than fourteen days, which may be extended to thirty days if the student is transferring from out-of-state or from another country and can show a good faith effort to get the necessary certification or other evidence of immunization.
+The District will notify the Westchester County Department of Health if a student is denied admission or attendance in school due to lack of immunizations.

 In addition, it is recommended that a dental health certificate be provided for each student when they enroll in school and in accordance with the same schedule as the health certificate.